 Eco-tourism opportunities abound to see mother bears and cubs and photograph young males sparring on the shore from heated tundra vehicles.
 Stay in Winnipeg and take a one-day excursion with Heartland Travel.
 Go on safari at a secluded lodge with luxury accommodations and ground-level wildlife views with Churchill Wild.
 Or join Frontiers North and other tour operators on Churchill-based adventures.
 Whatever option you choose, watch for Arctic fox and hare, get a a birds-eye view of the tundra and boreal forest from a helicopter, or go mushing with a team of sled dogs.
 Explore the town and surrounding area with knowledgeable guides on a tour with North Star Tours.
 A visit to the Itsanitaq Museum, with its collection of historic artifacts and Inuit art, is a must.
 At the end of the day, relax with a pint and pub fare at the Tundra Inn or spend a cozy evening with a warm fire at the Lazy Bear Lodge, where fine dining options await.

-Churchill, population 1,000, is accessible by air or the Hudson Bay Railway line, which was built over permafrost and muskeg in 1929 and required a crew of 3,000 to complete.
-The two-night, one-day trip on VIA Rail from Winnipeg to Churchill (1,600 km/1,000 mi) provides comfortable bedrooms or roomettes and fine Manitoba cuisine in the dining car.
+Churchill, population 1,000, is currently accessible only by air.
+Unfortunately the rail line, which was built over permafrost and muskeg in 1929 and required a crew of 3,000 to complete, was washed out in spring floods in 2017.
 Calm Air, Kivalliq Air run regular scheduled air service from Winnipeg, Thompson and Gillam year-round.